Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Material point method discretization

 Subsequently, we update the positions of the material points---and also the influence domains if the GIMP method is used---according to the new state variables (Stage 4 in Fig.~\ref{fig:mpm-procedure}).
 For updating the lengths of the influence domains, here we follow the method suggested by Charlton \etal~\cite{Charlton2017} whereby the symmetric material stretch tensor is used to prevent spurious disappearance of domains by large rotational deformation.
 The background mesh may also be updated at this stage if necessary, although we will simply use a fixed background mesh in this work.

-We then move to the next time step and begin by mapping the state variables to nodes (Stage 1 in Fig.~\ref{fig:mpm-procedure}), from the material points at new positions.
-It is noted that the solution converged at the previous step is required for calculating many variables as described above, and that the previous step's solution is not updated from the material points at new positions.
-Note also that the converged solution can be easily kept in the background mesh if the mesh is not changed at the end of the time step.
+We then move to the next time step and begin the new step by mapping the state variables to nodes (Stage 1 in Fig.~\ref{fig:mpm-procedure}) from the material points at new positions.